Robin Hood: Prince of Thieves: Development

-In 2015, Alan Rickman admitted he had secretly asked his scriptwriter friends Ruby Wax and Peter Barnes to punch up the script: "Will you have a look at this script because it's terrible, and I need some good lines."
-Reynolds added their lines.
+In 2015, Alan Rickman said he had secretly asked his scriptwriter friends Ruby Wax and Peter Barnes to punch up the script: "Will you have a look at this script because it's terrible, and I need some good lines."
+Reynolds agreed to add the suggested new lines.

 Filming

 Costner's explosive career gave him only a few days between the long-term epic projects of Dances with Wolves, Robin Hood, and JFK.
-This project's timeframe was compressed by the cold seasons in England and by competition with other possible Robin Hood films, giving Reynolds only 10 weeks for preproduction and little time for planning, rehearsal, or revision.
+This project's time frame was compressed by the cold seasons in England and by competition with other possible Robin Hood films, giving Reynolds only ten weeks for preproduction and little time for planning, rehearsal, or revision.
 Costner said, "It's very dangerous to be [working] so fast.
 We are relying on the weather, and every time the weather turns against us we could get behind.
 When that happens there is always the feeling that certain people want to do something about it to shorten the filming time.
 That is not always the cure."
 Reynolds said, "Are things going as planned?
 Ha!
 You always start with a picture in your mind, and it is a compromise all the way from there.
 We have been struggling from Day One.
 We are trying to finish by Christmas, and the days are getting shorter.
 It's horrible."
 On the first day of filming, the suddenly changing weather caused jet traffic to be diverted from London's Heathrow Airport 10 mi away, and roar over the filming location at Burnham Beeches.

 Principal exteriors were shot on location in the United Kingdom.
 A second unit filmed the medieval walls and towers of the Cité de Carcassonne in the town of Carcassonne in Aude, France, for the portrayal of Nottingham and its castle.
 Locksley Castle was Wardour Castle in Wiltshire—restored in an early shot using a matte painting.
 Marian's manor was filmed at Hulne Priory in Northumberland.
-Scenes set in Sherwood Forest were filmed at various locations in England: the outlaws' encampment was filmed at Burnham Beeches in Buckinghamshire, south of the real Sherwood Forest in Nottinghamshire; the fight scene between Robin and Little John was at Aysgarth Falls in North Yorkshire; and Marian sees Robin bathing at Hardraw Force, also in North Yorkshire.
+Scenes set in Sherwood Forest were filmed at various locations in England: The outlaws' encampment was filmed at Burnham Beeches in Buckinghamshire, south of the real Sherwood Forest in Nottinghamshire; the fight scene between Robin and Little John was at Aysgarth Falls in North Yorkshire; and Marian sees Robin bathing at Hardraw Force, also in North Yorkshire.
 Sycamore Gap on Hadrian's Wall in Northumberland was used for the scene when Robin first confronts the sheriff's men.
-Chalk cliffs at Seven Sisters, Sussex were used as the locale for Robin's return to England from the Crusades.
+Chalk cliffs at Seven Sisters, East Sussex were used as the locale for Robin's return to England from the Crusades.

 Interior scenes were completed at Shepperton Studios in Surrey.